TroZ/DF2MC/ReadMe.txt

 few minutes of play, but it starts completely dark.
 Not all buildings are described in the settings file yet, and so they aren't all converted with the default settings file.
-Tree and plant types aren't currently determined, ans do they all look the same.
 Files outputted only work in Minecraft Indev.
 An Infdev save routine is yet to be written.
 A out.mcraw file (uncompressed version of the level) is left in the program